yazi-rs/yazi-rs.github.io/versioned_docs/version-25.12.29/plugins/utils.md

 ### `rename(from, to)` {#fs.rename}

 Rename a file from the source file URL, `from` to the destination file URL `to`.
-This function is essentially a move operation.

 ```lua
 local ok, err = fs.rename(Url("/tmp/test.txt"), Url("/tmp/example.txt"))